aurealab/Rigs/README.md

 # Rigs
-Python scripts to work make mathematical computations on rigs
+Python scripts to make mathematical computations on rigs